prebid/prebid-server-java/docs/config-app.md

 - `gdpr.vendorlist.filesystem-cache-dir` - directory for local storage cache for vendor list.
 Should be with `WRITE` permissions for user application run from.
 - `gdpr.geolocation.enabled` - if equals to `true` the geo location service will be used to determine the country for client request.

+## Auction (Legacy)
+- `default-timeout-ms` - this setting controls default timeout for /auction endpoint.
+- `max-timeout-ms` - this setting controls maximum timeout for /auction endpoint.
+- `timeout-adjustment-ms` - reduces timeout value passed in legacy Auction request so that Prebid Server can handle timeouts from adapters and respond to the request before it times out.

 ## General settings
 - `external-url` - the setting stands for external URL prebid server is reachable by, for example address of the load-balancer e.g. http://prebid.host.com.
-- `default-timeout-ms` - this setting controls default timeout for /auction endpoint.
-- `max-timeout-ms` - this setting controls maximum timeout for /auction endpoint.
 - `admin.port` - the port to listen on administration requests.